Guide to IRS Form 14039: Identity Theft Affidavit

 - Should you receive a notice from the IRS, immediately call the number provided in the notice to verify if the situation described is correct or if it’s the result of identity theft.

-- If you experience unauthorized access to your other personal accounts, such as a bank account, submit Form 14039 to the IRS and include a copy of a government-issued ID and, if possible, a police report.
+- If you experience unauthorized access to your other personal accounts, such as a bank account, submit Form 14039 to the IRS right away.

 Identity theft is a real problem